oneapi-src/oneDNN/CONTRIBUTING.md

   significant percentage of the total time and thus is a good optimization candidate.

-* The definition of the operation as an MKL-DNN primitive including interface and semantics.
+* The definition of the operation as an DNNL primitive including interface and semantics.
 It is OK to have sketches for the interface, but the semantics should be fairly well defined.

 * If possible, provide information about similar compute operations.
-Sometimes Intel MKL-DNN primitives are super-sets of operations available in the deep learning applications for the sake of greater portability across them.
+Sometimes DNNL primitives are super-sets of operations available in the deep learning applications for the sake of greater portability across them.

 ## Code contribution guidelines

 The code must be:

-* *Tested*: Intel MKL-DNN uses gtests for lightweight functional testing and benchdnn for functionality that requires both performance and functional testing.
+* *Tested*: DNNL uses gtests for lightweight functional testing and benchdnn for functionality that requires both performance and functional testing.

-* *Documented*: Intel MKL-DNN uses Doxygen for inline comments in public header files that is used to build reference manual and markdown (also processed by Doxygen) for user guide.
+* *Documented*: DNNL uses Doxygen for inline comments in public header files that is used to build reference manual and markdown (also processed by Doxygen) for user guide.

-* *Portable*: Intel MKL-DNN supports different operating systems, CPU and GPU architectures, compilers, and run-times.
+* *Portable*: DNNL supports different operating systems, CPU and GPU architectures, compilers, and run-times.
 The new code should be complaint with the [System Requirements](README.md#system-requirements).